-331/332 MUS MUSC BUSINESS I AND II
+MUS 331/332 MUSIC BUSINESS I AND II

-These courses take the student through the overall business structures of various types of music businesses.
+Take the student through the overall business structures of various types of music businesses.
 Topics include songwriting, publishing, copyright, licensing, promotion, management, merchandising, recording science, research sources, and other related topics.

-MUS MUSIC PUBLISHING, COPYRIGHT, AND DISTRIBUTION 3 SEM.
-HRS.
-333
+MUSIC PUBLISHING, COPYRIGHT, AND DISTRIBUTION MUS 333 3 SEM.HRS.

-Course teaches students how to protect their creative works and provides an overview of the business mechanisms that can affect the use of their songs and those of their clients.
+Teaches students how to protect their creative works and provides an overview of the business mechanisms that can affect the use of their songs and those of their clients.
 Along with the global topics of copyright and music publishing, the course also covers the history of the music publishing industry, royalties, the songwriter's contract, publishing options, and an overview of publishing companies.